Convert RTF to INI

 Q: Where are INI files commonly used?

-Q: Can INI files have nested sections?
+Q: Can INI files have nested sections or complex data?

 Q: How do I add comments to INI files?